eescottie/opensrc_analog/README.md

 - Annotate: Shows DC OP (e.g. voltage, current, transconductance) on the schematic
 - View Output File: Shows the simulation output file

-Press the "Ctrl" button and right click the arrow to activate the corresponding funtion.
+Press the "Ctrl" button and left click the arrow to activate the corresponding funtion.
 After the "Annotate" arrow is clicked, the DC OP is printed on the schematic.
 This is also called back-annotation.
 When the "View Output File" arrow is clicked, the simulation output file is displayed.
 It is configured to show the Vgs, Vth, Vds, Vdsat, gm, gds, of different MOS transistors.
 Please see the figure below for details.